Kayaking Vancouver Island, Haida Gwaii,

 Andrew Jones, the owner of Kingfisher, was on every trip that was offered during the first few years of the company’s existence.
 As the company has grown Andrew is still passionate about guiding, but also has to spend time in the office ensuring your trip runs seamlessly.
 Much of his energy is directed towards the hiring, training and retention of some of the best kayak guides on the coast.

 Kingfisher’s kayak guides are passionate about kayaking and the wilderness and will eagerly share their knowledge with you, ensuring a trip full of memories you will never forget.
 Most of our guides have been with Kingfisher for a number of seasons and they are one of the reasons that we have many guests returning year after year.
 All of our kayak guides are certified by the Sea Kayak Guides Alliance of British Columbia.

 At Kingfisher we are committed to five basic principles to ensure we run a sustainable business and are “doing what is right”.
-Learn about each of these below and for greater insight on how we operate daily to ensure we meet these principles and to learn what you can do visit our Green Tourism page.

 Doing what is right for the environment.

 Our business depends on a healthy environment, so how we operate is designed to minimize our impact on the environment.
 We purchase supplies locally, buy in bulk to minimize packaging and waste, serve only “Ocean Wise” seafood, compost food scraps, and reduce, re-use and recycle as much as we can.
 It not only helps us run a sustainable business, it’s simply the right thing to do.